likid0/red-hat-ceph-storage-building-an-object-storage-active-active-multisite-solution/labIntro4/04-DC1_ceph_cluster.md

 # Getting Familiar with our Lab environment

 Our Lab environment is composed of two Datacenters, DC1 and DC2,  with one Red Hat Ceph Storage Cluster (RHCS) on each site.
-Each ceph cluster has 2 Networks the public and Cluster/private network, there is a Load Balancer in each Site, it will distribute the client requests among the Rados GW services running in each site.
+Each ceph cluster has 2 Networks the public and Cluster/private network, there is a Load Balancer in each site, it will be in charge of distributing the client requests among the Rados GW services running in each site.

 Here is a diagram of the Lab environment